JuanDiazAlguera99/Cypress_Automation/README.md

 ## How to use it

 ```
-npm run testreport   // Run tests with Cypress in headless mode with reports
+npm run test-report   // Run tests with Cypress in headless mode with reports
 ```

 ## Reporter on local machine